apigee-127/volos/proxy/README.md

 deploy a special API proxy to the cloud, which gives you a dedicated API that your local server can use to communicate about API keys and OAuth tokens.

-You can now deploy the proxy to your "test" environment like this:
+You can now deploy the proxy to your "test" environment using apigeetool like this:

-    apigeetool deployproxy -o ORGANIZATION -e test -u USERNAME -p PASSWORD -n volos-proxy -d ../proxy
+    apigeetool deployproxy -o ORGANIZATION -e test -u USERNAME -p PASSWORD -n volos-proxy -d PROXY_DIR

-(Replace ORGANIZATION, USERNAME, and PASSWORD with your Apigee account info)
+* Replace ORGANIZATION, USERNAME, and PASSWORD with your Apigee account info.
+* Replace PROXY_DIR with the path to your volos/proxy directory.

 Once the proxy had been deployed, then you can invoke the proxy at the URL: